 The key criteria for floors in such an environment is that they facilitate a fast and effective cleaning regime by being seamless, smooth and impervious.
 The floor needs to maintain these properties despite challenges such as constant traffic from staff, patients and wheeled equipment, spillages of liquids and potentially corrosive substances, frequent cleaning and physical impacts.
 If the floor fails then it will become difficult to clean, with the potential for germs to accumulate within unwanted cracks.

-Flowcrete in the Middle East has developed an extensive range of flooring systems for healthcare facilities to ensure that a finish is available which will support the myriad types of activity in the sector, whether it’s within a hospital ward room, surgery, pharmacy, reception area, laboratory or the back of house areas.
+Flowcrete has developed an extensive range of flooring systems for healthcare facilities to ensure that a finish is available which will support the myriad types of activity in the sector, whether it’s within a hospital ward room, surgery, pharmacy, reception area, laboratory or the back of house areas.

 This includes hard wearing yet decorative epoxy finishes, fast curing systems that drastically reduce the application time, and robust polyurethanes.
 Additional benefits can even be incorporated within the floor, such as anti-slip aggregates, navigational signage and coloured aggregates to improve aethetics.